lisa-lumos/PowerShell/02-powershell-basics.md

 `Start-Transcript` cmd will automatically log all commands/results, as well as context in cur session into a txt file, for your future reference. `Stop-Transcript` cmd will stop the logging; closing the console works in the same way.
 These commands can be added to your PS profile to execute automatically.

 ## Working with Keyboard Shortcuts
+up/down arrow key to scroll through history.
+This history is persistent, even if you close it and relaunch.

+Tab for auto-complete.
+Powershell is case-insensitive.
+But using cases can make the command easier to read.
+More tabs to switch between matched commands.
+Shift-tab to go back in direction.

+When using parameters in a command, with dash, tab can cycle through all options for parameter names.
+Sometimes, tab can even auto-fill parameter values. e.g.: `Get-Process -Name ApplicationFrameHost`.

+Control + Space will show you all the possible values.
+And you can use the arrow keys to navigate among them.

+Control + R will do a backward search through your command history.

+`Get-PSReadLineKeyHandler` command will show all the existing shortcut key mappings.

 ## Introduction to Windows Terminal